-- Cash and cash equivalents and short-term investments have been classified as held-for-trading. - Amounts receivable (excluding value added tax and goods and services tax which are not financial instruments) have been classified as loans and receivables. - Accounts payable and accrued liabilities and other long-term liabilities have been classified as other financial liabilities. - Loans payable are classified as held-to-maturity.
+- Cash and cash equivalents and short-term investments have been classified as held-for-trading. - Amounts receivable (excluding value added tax and goods and services tax which are not financial instruments) have been classified as loans and receivables. - Accounts payable and accrued liabilities and other long-term liabilities have been classified as other financial liabilities. - Loans payable are classified as other financial liabilities.
 Deferred financing costs relating to the issuance detachable warrants with loans are presented as a discount to the loan value and amortized over the term of the Loan using the effective yield method. - Forward contract obligations are classified as held for trading.

-The Company's financial instruments are recorded at cost or amortized cost with the exception of the Company's cash and cash equivalents which are measured at fair value.
-The Company has chose to recognize all transaction costs in operations on all financial liabilities that have been classified as other than held for trading in accordance with EIC-166.
+The Company's financial instruments are recorded at cost or amortized cost with the exception of the Company's cash and short term investments which are measured at fair value.
+The Company has chosen to recognize all transaction costs in operations on all financial liabilities.